Dome A, Antarctica

 The PRIC expedition was extremely successful, finishing the summer station and completely servicing PLATO.

-PLATO is an international collaboration, with instruments contributed from Australia, China, New Zealand, the United Kingdom, and the United States of America.
+Th original PLATO was an international collaboration, with instruments contributed from Australia, China, New Zealand, the United Kingdom, and the United States of America.

 CSTAR is an array of four 14.5 centimetre telescopes with each having a different filter in the optical band.
 CSTAR will take advantage of the months of continuous darkness to search for time varying events such as the transit of planets, supernovae, and will accurately measure the sky background brightness.